There are five main types of razors: cartridge razors, safety razors, disposable razors, straight razors, and electric shavers.

 Frequently Asked Questions

-Does the sharpness of the blade matter?
+Does the number of blades matter?